#InnovationNation | Israel-Asia-Australia

 This event is the first in the new programming series by the Asia Society Australia focusing on Asia's innovation and technological renaissance and its impact on Australia and the world.

 It is a part of our Arts, Culture and Diversity Programs that span across visual art and performance, literature, media, technology, education, and community sectors.
 These unique partner events examine cultural traditions and expressions, celebrate diversity and multiculturalism, and explore a changing Australian society.
 Run as both public and member only events, this programming stream offers an exciting way to engage with the work of Asia Society Australia.

-The event was presented by the Australia-Israel Chamber of Commerce, in partnership with the Asia Society Australia and was sponsored by Optus.
+The event was presented in partnership with the Australia-Israel Chamber of Commercenand was sponsored by Optus.